 Unfortunately, there are also more than 10,000 puppy mills in the United States—and almost all of them promote themselves as "responsible" breeders or promise "home-raised" puppies.

 So how do you know which producers might actually be puppy mills?

-Despite what they may tell you, many people who sell their puppies online, through the classifieds, and to pet stores are actually puppy mill operators.
-Here's a list of statements commonly made by questionable puppy sellers, and what they may really mean.
+Despite what they may tell you, many people who sell their puppies online, through the classifieds or to pet stores are actually puppy mill operators.
+Here's a list of statements commonly made by questionable puppy sellers, and what they may really mean:

 Puppy mills say: "My place is hard to find.
 I'll meet you in the local parking lot."

 What they mean is: "I don't want you to see where I keep my dogs."

 Be extremely wary of anyone who discourages you from visiting their facility or who invites you to their home or property, but only shows you one puppy at a time.
 Responsible breeders have nothing to hide and will be glad to show you not only the puppy you are interested in, but his or her parents and the other dogs on the property as well.
 They will also show you the areas where both the adult breeding dogs and the puppies spend their time.
 They may ask you to sanitize your hands or shoes before you enter or touch the dogs.

 Only the public can stop the cruel cycle of puppy mills ... by refusing to make the purchases that keep underhanded breeders in business.